WORKING PAPERS

 Bank Branch Access: Evidence from Geolocation Data (with Alexander K. Zentefis)

-Low-income and Black households are less likely to visit bank branches than high-income and White households, despite the former two groups appearing to rely more on branches as means of bank participation.
-We assess whether unequal branch access can explain that disparity.
-We propose a measure of bank branch access based on a gravity model of consumer trips to bank branches, estimated using mobile device geolocation data.
-Residents have better branch access if branches are closer or have superior qualities that attract more visitors.
-Because the geolocation data is distorted to protect user privacy, we estimate the gravity model with a new econometric method that adapts the Method of Simulated Moments to handle high-dimensional fixed effects.
-We find no evidence that low-income communities lack access to bank branches and instead find that lower demand for bank branch products or services explains their lower branch use.
-But in Black communities, worse access explains their entire drop-off in branch use.
-For residents of these areas, weaker access is not from having lower quality branches, but from branches being located farther away from them.
-The results highlight parts of the country that would benefit the most from policies that expand access to banking.
+We investigate whether unequal access explains why low-income and Black households use bank branches less than high-income and White households, despite relying on them more.
+We obtain a measure of access from a gravity model of consumer trips to bank branches, estimated using mobile device geolocation data.
+We find no evidence that low-income communities lack access, and instead find that lower demand for branch products or services explains their lower branch use.
+But in Black communities, poor access explains their entire drop-off in branch use.
+The results spotlight areas of the country to best target policies expanding access to banking.

 Media: Yale Insights, Economic Mobility Project